cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 1. Generate chain+relay+FileAMT+Seeder+Piece combo, Pickup ONE random `chainID` in the myChainsMap[index],
-according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find next closest ONE relays.
+according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
 Randomly request ONE File from myDownloadQue[`ChainID`].
 Randomly select a seeder from the myFilesAMTseedersDB[fileAMT][index].
 Randomly select a piece N from fileAMTroot.count
 ONE Chain + ONE Relay + ONE FileAMT + ONE seeder peer + ONE piece.

 2. If the piece is in local, go to step (1);